 - Necessary and reasonable food (such as sandwiches and beverages – not including alcohol) brought into the office for business meetings, costing $80 or less.
 Expenses for food exceeding $25 must be accompanied by original, itemized receipts and must adhere to the thresholds established in the University’s Business Expense Policy (refer to the Columbia University Policy Library http://www.columbia.edu/cu/administration/policylibrary/index.html).

 - Local transportation, parking, and tolls.
-(Note: all airfare, train tickets, and car rentals reimbursements must be submitted using a Travel & Business Expense Report).
+(Note: all airfare, train tickets, and car rentals reimbursements must be submitted using an Expense Report).

 - For qualifying payments to human subjects engaged in research activities.

 - Petty cash may NOT be used to reimburse purchases made on credit cards or debit cards.

 Under NO circumstance may an individual, including the Custodian, approve his or her own petty cash expense or that of a person to whom he or she reports.
 It is the responsibility of the Custodian to ensure that each set of Petty Cash Reimbursement records is complete, accurate, and accompanied by original documentation/receipts.
 The Custodian should keep copies of all reimbursement and replenishment documentation for their own departmental files.